How to Pay for College

 AmeriCorps and Peace Corps

-If you want to volunteer in exchange for education awards (whether it be domestically or internationally), then there’s always the AmeriCorps or Peace Corps.
+If you plan to volunteer in exchange for education awards (whether it be domestically or internationally), then there’s always the AmeriCorps or Peace Corps.
 You’ll receive upwards of $5,000 for each year served in AmeriCorps and $8,000 for every two years in the Peace Corps, in addition to a monthly stipend to cover your cost of living.

 Tip: There’s a fellowship program available to Peace Corps volunteers continuing with their upper education called the Paul D Coverdell Fellows program.